-There are a number of exciting opportunities to work with GSDM, whether shorter or longer term.
+There are a number of exciting opportunities to work with GSDM, whether shorter or longer term, normally on a self-employed basis unless advertised otherwise.
 We consider applications, on a rolling basis, by suitably qualified persons with legal, other disciplinary, and operational expertise relevant to the achievement of GSDM’s mission and across the spectrum of services we offer.
 All applicants must fully respect and agree to abide by our stated values.

 Currently sought areas of legal expertise include (but are not limited to): law of armed conflict, collective security, international human rights law, international refugee law, international criminal law, international development law, international maritime law, law of the sea, internet/cyber law, global health law, international disaster/disaster response law, construction/planning law; humanitarian assistance, emergency management, insurance law, aviation law, space law.
 International, regional and domestic law, as well as relevant multidisciplinary, perspectives are welcome.